vaibhavk97/AmAlert/README.md

-error-channel : The channel where errors will be reported if found. status-channel : The channel where the state of the program will be updated hourly. fail_delay : The time for pausing in between sending the requests (low value might lead to ip ban).
+error-channel : The channel where errors will be reported if found. status-channel : The channel where the state of the program will be updated hourly. fail_delay : The time for pausing in between sending the requests (low value might lead to ip ban). workers : Determines the  number of parallel requests to send at once.
 ```
 you can get the slack token for your workspace from here : https://goo.gl/duqpz5.

 The details for products are also held in json format in the `data.json` file.
 The fields are as follows
 ```
-checkprime : Whether to check for prime seller or not {true/false}. alert_price : the threshold price to send alert. single_alert : Whether to send a single alert or multiple alerts when the condition is met.
+check_prime : Whether to check for prime seller or not {true/false}. alert_price : the threshold price to send alert. single_alert : Whether to send a single alert or multiple alerts when the condition is met.
 ```